 Moving abroad for work

-Let your tax office know if you are moving abroad, and if you are claiming benefits, talk to your Jobs & Benefits office.
+Let your tax office know if you are moving abroad, and if you are claiming benefits, talk to your Jobs and Benefits office.
 Even if you are going abroad as an employee for a UK-based firm, you may not have the same employment rights as if you were working in the UK.